 Patricia first came to the United States from Mexico in 1987 looking for work and a better life.
 Since then, she has worked hard as the head of household for her family and contributed her labor in NC's tobacco fields, asbestos clean-up, and as a restaurant worker.
 In February 2009, Patricia returned to Mexico but upon learning of her daughter Allison's condition after an epileptic seizure she had, Patricia decided to come back to the United States so she could get the medical care and treatment she needed.
 Allison is due for x-rays and scans periodically, she takes medication, and her condition is monitored by doctors in Winston Salem.
 To deport Patricia would be to put Allison in danger as she cannot get the same care and treatment she receives here in Mexico.

-According to the memo issued by John Morton, Patricia is a low priority case and should be granted favorable exercise of prosecutorial discretion.
-I urge you to take action and immediately stop the deportation of Patricia Pena Martinez (A# 088-79-5260) request for stay of removal.
+According to the memo issued by John Morton, Patricia is a low priority for deportation.
+I urge you to take action and immediately grant Patricia Pena Martinez (A# 088-79-5260) request for stay of removal.
 To further delay approval of this stay of removal puts at risk the livelihood of 8 US citizen children who depend on this mother.